The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

-Let $G$ and $G'$ be two realizations.
-Assume that we can decompose the symmetric difference $\nabla=G\triangle G'$ into $k$ primitive circuits (cycles).
-Then \textsc{Sweep} can process all primitive alternating circuits one by one, therefore it can transform $G$ into $G'$ with at most $\frac{|\nabla|}{2} - k$ switch operations.
-The process only changes the statuses of chords induced by vertices of the circuits.
+Let $X$ and $Y$ be two realizations.
+Assume that we can decompose the symmetric difference $\nabla=X\triangle Y$ into $k$ primitive circuits.
+Let \textsc{Sweep} process primitive circuits of the decomposition one by one.
+The concatenation of the switch sequences returned by \textsc{Sweep} is a switch sequence from $X$ to $Y$ with at most $\frac{|\nabla|}{2} - k$ switch operations.
+The process only changes the statuses of chords induced by vertices of the circuits (which includes the edges of the circuit).